-The fiscal 2014 budget was enacted by the Legislature on July 1, 2013 and approved by the Governor on July 12, 2013 with certain line item vetoes described below.
+The fiscal 2014 budget was enacted by the Legislature on July 1, 2013 and approved by the Governor on July 12, 2013.
 A \$4.075 billion interim budget for the first 30 days of fiscal 2014 had been enacted by the Legislature and approved by the Governor on June 21, 2013.
-Total spending in the fiscal 2014 budget approved by the Governor amounts to approximately \$33.667 billion, after accounting for \$435.4 million in vetoes and accompanying fiscal 2014 legislation proposed by the Governor that included \$40.0 million in supplemental appropriations.
-The fiscal 2014 budget is approximately \$1.132 billion, or 3.5%, greater than fiscal 2013 estimated spending.
-The fiscal 2014 budget also provides that \$85 million of a potential fiscal 2013 surplus is to go to the Massachusetts Community Preservation Trust Fund (\$25 million), to the Massachusetts Life Sciences Investment Fund (\$19.5 million), to the Housing Stabilization Trust Fund (\$10 million), to the Department of Early Education and Care (\$11.5 million), to private human and social services providing for a one-time rate reserve payment (\$11.5 million) and to the Social Innovation Financing Trust Fund (\$7.5 million).
+Total spending in the fiscal 2014 budget approved by the Governor amounts to approximately \$34.063 billion, after accounting for \$435.4 million in veto overrides.
+The fiscal 2014 budget also provides that \$85 million of the fiscal 2013 budgetary surplus is to go to the Massachusetts Community Preservation Trust Fund (\$25 million), to the Massachusetts Life Sciences Investment Fund (\$19.5 million), to the Housing Stabilization Trust Fund (\$10 million), to the Department of Early Education and Care (\$11.5 million), to private human and social services providing for a one-time rate reserve payment (\$11.5 million) and to the Social Innovation Financing Trust Fund (\$7.5 million).
+Subsequently, the fiscal 2013 final supplemental appropriation bill signed by the Governor on October 29, 2013 provided that \$21.8 million of the fiscal budgetary surplus would fund core information technology costs to support services provided to residents and business.